Celebrating Ramadan

 If you have a medical appointment booked during Ramadan, it is very important that you attend.
 If you need to adjust the time of your appointment, please contact the relevant healthcare organisation to do so.

 It’s important to remember that there are several exemptions allowed to fasting.
-Those with increased risk of contracting Covid-19 should consider alternative options.
-These include those who are unwell due to conditions including diabetes, blood pressure, heart disease, lung disease, or those who are on medication, pregnant, or elderly.
+Those with health conditions such as diabetes, high blood pressure, heart disease, lung disease, or those who are on medication, pregnant, or elderly should consider alternative options.

 What to do if you become unwell while fasting

 The British Islamic Medical Association advises that if you become unwell during Ramadan, you should stop fasting and seek medical advice.
-You can do this by visiting 111.nhs.uk or your GP practice’s website or if you don’t have access to the internet, by calling 111 or your practice directly.
+You can do this by visiting 111.nhs.uk, your GP practice’s website, or, if you don’t have access to the internet, by calling 111 or your practice directly.

 Supporting each other